 Mr. Luci entered into an employment agreement with us, dated February 5, 2018, and an amended employment agreement dated January 12, 2021.
-Mr. Luci entered into an Amended and Restated Employment Agreement, dated as of May 25, 2021, and effective June 29, 2021 (the "Luci Amended and Restated Employment Agreement provides for a base salary of \$450,000 per year and a potential incentive award bonus of up to 40% (or a higher or lower amount if so determined by the Board) of his base salary on an annualized basis (which amount shall be fixed for the first 12 months of the term).
+Mr. Luci entered into an Amended and Restated Employment Agreement, dated as of May 25, 2021, and effective June 29, 2021 (the "Luci Amended and Restated Employment Agreement").
+The Luci

+Amended and Restated Employment Agreement provides for a base salary of \$450,000 per year and a potential incentive award bonus of up to 40% (or a higher or lower amount if so determined by the Board) of his base salary on an annualized basis (which amount shall be fixed for the first 12 months of the term).
 Effective January 13, 2022, Mr. Luci's base salary was increased to \$475,000 and his annual performance bonus increased to up to 45% percent of his base salary.
-Effective February 13, 2023, the annual bonus target was increased to up to 50% percent of his base salary.
-Effective February 13, 2023, the annual bonus target was increased to up to 50% percent of an initial stock option award equal to 500,000 shares of common stock, 25% of which vested on the closing date of our IPO and 75% of which vest pro rata on a monthly basis for 36 months thereafter, subject to accelerated vesting under certain circumstances.
+Effective February 13, 2023, the annual bonus target was increased to up to 50% percent of his salary.
+Effective March 1, 2024, Mr. Luci's salary was increased to \$550,000.
+Mr. Luci's employment agreement provides for the grant of an initial stock option award equal to 500,000 shares of common stock, 25% of which vested on the closing date of our IPO and 75% of which vest pro rata on a monthly basis for 36 months thereafter, subject to accelerated vesting under certain circumstances.
 The options will have an exercise price equal to the fair market value of our common stock on the date of grant with a term of ten years from the date of grant.
 Mr. Luci also earned a one-time bonus of \$60,000 upon the closing of our IPO.